CSlocumWX/ams_extended_abstract/README.md

 ```

 ## Using DocumentMetadata
-Consider compiling with lualatex to create standard compliant PDFs, especially the UA-2 standard.
+Consider compiling with LuaLaTeX to create standard compliant PDFs, especially the UA-2 standard.
+Note that these options do not guarantee compliance with the standards.
+So, you must manually check the output.
+Also, some LaTeX packages do not work with DocumentMetadata and cause errors.
+See the comments at the top of the template for additional information.